siwatpru/siwatpru/README.md

-### Hi there 👋 I'm Siwat.
+### Hi there 👋

 Just a guy who love to code.
-Currently switching editor from Doom Emacs back to VS Code and back to the gream Neovim.

-⚡ Fun fact
-- I can speak Thai, English, Japanese
-- I lift, I code, I sleep REPEAT!
-- VR Enthusiast

-🌱 I’m currently learning rust, wasm, go
+Neovim FTW.

 <!--